Didcot and surrounding area infrastructure improvements

 The enabling works scheduled for completion between Autumn 2025 and Spring 2026 include:

-Enabling works for the Didcot Science Bridge will begin on 2 March 2026.
+Enabling works for the Didcot Science Bridge began in early March 2026.

 There will be site compounds at three locations: behind the Milton Interchange services, off Milton Road on the old power station land, and off Sir Frank Williams Avenue (near the northern entrance to Great Western Park).